Epsom College deaths: Family tribute to head teacher and daughter

 "Emma had a warm, welcoming smile and sparkling, blue eyes, full of optimism.
 Over the last eleven days, we've noticed the sky has been bright blue, with at times a warm glow of pink."

-The family also thanked Surrey Police, Epsom College, Croydon High School and Danes Hill School for their "invaluable support".
+The family also thanked Surrey Police, Epsom College, Croydon High School and Danes Hill School for their "invaluable support" following "this horrendous tragedy".

 Surrey Police had made contact with Mr Pattison on 2 February after he recently updated a gun licence in order to change his address following their move from Caterham, Surrey.

-The 39-year-old chartered accountant's legally owned gun was later discovered at their home on the school grounds, where the family was found dead.
+The 39-year-old chartered accountant's legally-owned gun was later discovered at their home on the school grounds, where the family was found dead.

+The Independent Office of Police Conduct (IOPC) reviewed Surrey Police's interaction over the firearms licence after a mandatory referral by the force.

+In a letter to parents seen by the BBC, Epsom College board of governors chair Dr Alastair Wells said all firearms are stored in their "high security" college armoury, with access "highly restricted and fully documented".

 Follow BBC South East on Facebook, on Twitter, and on Instagram.
 Send your story ideas to southeasttoday@bbc.co.uk.